mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 ### Why didn't you just refuse to pay them until the work was done?

 WebAgency required payment up-front.
 For the hourly contract, I had to buy time in 30-hour blocks.
-For the monthly retainer, I had to pay for the full month's bill by the 1st of each month.
+For the monthly retainer, I had to pay each month's bill by the 1st of each month.
 There was no financial leverage to force them to complete the project.

 If I had insisted on milestone-based payments from the beginning, WebAgency likely would have simply declined the project.
 They saw me as a small client who could grow, but nobody wants to work with a tiny client who's as demanding as a huge corporation.